Right of revolution: The American Revolution

 The right to revolution played a large part in the writings of the American revolutionaries in the run up to the American Revolution.
 Thomas Paine's political tract Common Sense used the concept as an argument for rejection of the British monarchy and separation from the British Empire, as opposed to merely self-government within it.
 The right was also cited in the Declaration of Independence of the United States, written by Thomas Jefferson, two thirds of which consists of a list of the wrongs committed by King George III which violated the colonist's natural right to life, liberty, and property.
 According to the declaration:

 However, the Revolution did change course to set certain limits on the right of rebellion.
 In Federalist No. 28, Alexander Hamilton successfully made the case for a federal standing army, in opposition to Locke's principle that a republican government rules not by violence, but by law.
 Hamilton thought:

 Simply put, "An insurrection, whatever may be its immediate cause, eventually endangers all government."
 However, Hamilton did point out that the wide geography of the United States meant that a federal army could not provide absolute limitation on the right of revolution, since, "If the federal army should be able to quell the resistance of one State, the distant States would have it in their power to make head with fresh forces."

 The French Revolution

 The right of revolution was also included in the 1793 preface to the French Constitution of 1793 during the French Revolution.
 This preface from 24 June 1793 contained a declaration of the rights of man and citizen including right to rebellion in §35: "When the government violates the rights of the people, insurrection is for the people, and for every portion thereof, the most sacred of rights and the most indispensable of duties."

-First American Civil War
+American Civil War

 The inherent (rather than constitutional) right to revolt was cited in the year prior the civil war's start as justifying the secession of the Confederate States of America.